They got video of it now and then the cable networks.

 Liberals have given up.

-Yesterday we had this guy, Stan in Las Vegas, and he called up.
+Yesterday we had this guy, Stan, in Las Vegas.

-I'm trying to I'm just imitate what I think the feminization of the American Democratic Party has made men in the Democratic Party sound like.
+I'm trying to, I'm just imitating what I think the feminization of the American Democratic Party has made men in the Democratic Party sound like.

-I pointed out if if these guys, these Democrats on the Judiciary Committee, Harry uh or uh Leahy and Kennedy and these if if if they weren't senators, these are such sixties and seventies retreads, they'd own bagel or coffee shops somewhere out in San Francisco.
+Particularly liberals, I pointed out if these guys, these Democrats on the Judiciary Committee, Harry or Leahy and Kennedy, and these, if they weren't senators, these are such 60s and 70s retreads, they'd own bagel or coffee shops somewhere out in San Francisco.

 It's homophobic.